Lemonexe/PWN2/README.md

 - temporary experiments should be at least commented (but rather deleted) before committing
 - the code should work in important modern browsers (Chrome, FF, Edge, Safari).
 Support for IE6 and alike is dropped because I really enjoy ECMA6:
   - generation of strings interlaced with many variables should be done using Template literals for clarity
-  - arrow functions should be used in cases where the function doesn't do anything but return a value, which is a simple expression
+  - arrow functions should be used in cases where the function doesn't do anything but return a simple expression
-- even though I love the ternary conditional operator, it shouldn't be used with long expressions, it makes the code confusing.
+- even though I love the ternary conditional operator and use it all the time, it shouldn't be used with long expressions, it makes the code confusing.